 A joint venture is a type of joint arrangement whereby the parties that have joint control have rights to the net assets of the arrangement.
 Joint control is the contractually agreed sharing of control of an arrangement, which exists only when decisions about the relevant activities require the unanimous consent of the parties sharing control.

-The Fund's investments in joint ventures are measured at fair value through profit and loss in accordance with NZ IAS 39: Financial Instruments: Recognition and Measurement.
+Investments in joint ventures are measured at fair value through profit and loss and classified as private equity in the Prospective Statement of Financial Position.